About College Completion

 The new race classifications have not been adopted by all institutions—they are given the option to use the old categories, the new categories, or a mixture of the two.

-Because of that, graduation data specific to race in 2009 and 2010 may be affected by these differences in classification.
+Because of that, graduation data specific to race since 2008 may be affected by these differences in classification.

 To match previous years, Native Hawaiian or Other Pacific Islander has been combined with Asian.
 Students reported as being of two or more races, nonresident, or unknown are included in totals but not shown separately.

-At two-year institutions, the number of graduates within 100 percent of normal time is available only in 2009 and 2010, but never broken down by race or gender.
+At two-year institutions, the number of graduates within 100 percent of normal time is not available before 2009 and is never broken down by race or gender.

 At four-year institutions, the graduation rates and percent rank shown are only for bachelor’s-degree-seeking students.